ethangclark/r2v/README.md

 One important thing to note: actions may call other actions, and no rerender/reaction will occur until the outermost action being executed as completed.
 So: this will cause 2 renders: `myObs.setFirstName('Ethan'); myObs.setLastName('Clark');`

-This action, when called, only causes 1 render, even though it itself calls two other actions: `myObs.setNames(first: string, last: string) { this.setFirstName(first); this.setLastName(last) }`
+This action, when called, only causes 1 render, even though it itself calls two other actions: `myObs.setNames(first: string, last: string) { state.setFirstName(first); state.setLastName(last) }`

 If you want a generic way to execute several actions together ad-hoc, without having to create higher-level actions, you could create an action runner: